Beyond Visual Semantics: Exploring the Role of Scene Text in Image Understanding: Introduction

-In summary, the main contributions of this work are as follows: first, we model the interplay between the textual and the visual domain by defining a visual semantic space, based on textual features and detected visual symbolism and objects, that projects the image into a semantic space where it can be compared to the queries.
-Second, We propose a novel use of scene text by using both semantic and lexical information in ranking queries.
-We also formalise a way of dealing with irrelevant scene text words with an attention scheme.
-Third, we leverage the language structure by partitioning the statement into the pair action-reason in order to better model the relation between the semantics of the query and the semantics of the image.
-Experiments show a significant improvement over the state of art in the task of semantic retrieval of advertisement images.
+In summary, the main contributions of this work are the following: first, we model the interplay between the detected text and the visual cues to generate a contextual embedding that encodes the inter-object dynamics using an attentional relationship graph.
+Second, we show through experiments that this model can be applied successfully, improving state of the art, to different image understanding tasks, such as semantic retrieval of relevant statements, topic classification or sentiment classification.
+Third, we make additional contributions to better leverage the use of scene text for the specific task of retrieving relevant statements in the ad dataset: we propose a novel use of scene text by using both semantic and lexical information and we leverage the language structure of the statement by partitioning it into an action-reason pair to better model the relation between the semantics of the query and the image.

-The rest of the paper is organized as follows : In Sec. \ref{sec:relatedworks} we give an overview of related work.
-In Sec.\ref{sec:method} we introduce our task, exploring the use of scene text in Sec.\ref{sec:scene_text}, Visual Semantics in Sec. \ref{sec:visual_semantics}, and showing how scene text can be leveraged along with visual semantics for ranking of statements in Sec. \ref{sec:ranking}.
-In Sec. \ref{sec:exp}, we present the results showing the specific contribution of the different channels in our pipeline and also comparing our method with the state of the art.
-Finally, in Sec. \ref{sec:conclusion} we present our concluding remarks.